Project-Interoperability/project-interoperability.github.io/ref-arch-template.md

 * Consult the modernization plan to ensure alignment Modernization plan considerations should be captured on existing artifacts as discovered or as part of "to-be" artifacts

+*Key Focus Area: Business - Capture business requirements, preferably using standards and guidance from organizations to develop diagrams, models and layers of abstractions to depict business analysis completed, business processes and organizational and business service relationships using standard methods (e.g., Business Process Model Notation (BPMN), IDEF0, Unified Modeling Language (UML), etc.).
+Services should be standardized both within and between agencies whenever possible to enhance interoperability.
+Standards Development Organizations should be primary source, i.e., IEEE, OMG, OASIS, NIST, and ISO, to enable the use of architecture and business models and analysis with regard to comparison or alternatives.*

 ## Data Domain Section

 **Alignment with Project Interoperability Tools and Resources:** Operational Capabilities, Technical Standards, Technical Capabilities, Exchange Patterns, Exchange Specifications.